waimea-dmthomas/300dtd-assessment/docs/Development.md

 > ![alt text](image-14.png)

-I also began to work on a color palette for the site:
+I also began to work on a color palette for the site using RealtimeColors integrated into Figma:

 ![alt text](image-8.png)